claudioametrano/sequence_databases_similarity_search/solutions/solutions.md

 $ singularity exec mafft\:7.525--h031d066_1 mafft --thread 4 results/task3/tuber_rDNA_longest_plus_sequence.fas > results/task3/tuber_rDNA_longest_plus_sequence_mafft_aligned.fas
 ```
 download and visualize in aliview (or similar software).
-The file in results/backup is manually edited to keep only meaningful sequences, as downloaded sequence are often unlinked portions of rDNA.
+The file in results/backup is manually edited to keep only meaningful sequences, as downloaded sequence are often non-overlapping portions of rDNA.
 It is an ITS1.

 ### **TASK 4**